esnet/EScp/README.md

 EScp is written by Charles Shiflett with the support of [ESnet](es.net).
-EScp is a side project and is not in any way an official or supported project of ESnet, The University of California, Lawrence Berkeley National Lab, nor the US Department of Energy.
+EScp is a side project and is not in any way an official or supported project of ESnet, The University of California, Lawrence Berkeley National Lab, or the US Department of Energy.

 I'd like to thank my team at ESnet; Anne White, Goran Pejović, Dhivakaran